AlgoLab/shark/README.md

 shark [-v] -r <references> -1 <sample1> [-2 <sample2>] [-k <kmer size>] [-c <confidence>] [-b <filter size>] [-q <min base quality>] [-s]
-      -h, --help                        display this help and exit -r, --reference                   reference sequences in FASTA format (can be gzipped) -1, --sample1                     sample in FASTA/Q (can be gzipped) -2, --sample2                     second sample in FASTA/Q (optional, can be gzipped) -o, --out1                        first output sample in FASTA/Q (default: sharked_sample.1) -p, --out2                        second output sample in FASTA/Q (default: sharked_sample.2) -k, --kmer-size                   size of the kmers to index (default:17, max:31) -c, --confidence                  confidence for associating a read to a gene (default:0.6) -b, --bf-size                     bloom filter size in GB (default:1)
+      -h, --help                        display this help and exit -r, --reference                   reference sequences in FASTA format (can be gzipped) -1, --sample1                     sample in FASTQ (can be gzipped) -2, --sample2                     second sample in FASTQ (optional, can be gzipped) -o, --out1                        first output sample in FASTQ (default: sharked_sample.1) -p, --out2                        second output sample in FASTQ (default: sharked_sample.2) -k, --kmer-size                   size of the kmers to index (default:17, max:31) -c, --confidence                  confidence for associating a read to a gene (default:0.6) -b, --bf-size                     bloom filter size in GB (default:1)